Sarah Brown Ingersoll Cooper: Career

-Being abolitionists, the Coopers went north at the start of the Civil War.
+As abolitionists, the Coopers went north at the start of the Civil War.
 They settled briefly in Washington, D.C., then moved to Memphis, Tennessee in 1863, where Mr. Cooper was appointed assessor of internal revenue.
 There, Mrs. Cooper was elected president of the Society for the Aid of Refugees.
 She taught a large Bible class, which comprised from 100 to 300 soldiers.
 In 1864, after Mollie died, Mrs. Cooper began to suffer from depression and illness.
 For two years, she attempted to recuperate in Saint Paul, Minnesota.
 She recovered when the family moved to San Francisco, California in 1869, where Mr. Cooper worked for the IRS.
 She became a staff member of the Overland Monthly, workinging as a proof-reader, essayist, and book reviewer.
 She also penned articles for the religious press, and researched and wrote field reports regarding education in California for the U.S. government in Washington, D.C.

 Her first Bible class in San Francisco was in the Howard Presbyterian Church, where Dr. Scudder was filling the pulpit.
 From there, she went to the Calvary Presbyterian Church.
 It was there that Mrs. Cooper was tried for heresy, because she could not conscientiously subscribe to the doctrines of infant damnation or everlasting punishment.
 Mrs. Cooper was welcomed to the First Congregational Church, where she afterward remained.

 Still later, opened the class in the First Congregational Church.
 That class numbered over 300 members and embraced persons representing many religious sects, including the Jewish and the Roman Catholic faiths.
-While the credit of establishing the first free kindergarten in San Francisco is due to Prof. Felix Adler and a few of his friends, yet the credit of the extraordinary growth of the work is almost entirely due to Mrs. Cooper, who paid a visit to the Silver street free kindergarten in November, 1878, and from that moment became the leader of the kindergarten work and the friend of the training school for kindergarten teachers.
+While the credit of establishing the first free kindergarten in San Francisco is due to Prof. Felix Adler and a few of his friends, yet the credit of the extraordinary growth of the work is almost entirely due to Mrs. Cooper, who paid a visit to the Silver Street Free Kindergarten in November, 1878, and from that moment became the leader of the kindergarten work and the friend of the training school for kindergarten teachers.